 R&A staff, in collaboration with the Department of Human Services' Office on Alcoholism and Substance Abuse established an Illinois Substance Abuse Monitoring Network.
 This group functions as a special workgroup to facilitate the exchange and analysis of information regarding the nature and extent of drug use, drug abuse, and drug markets in Illinois.
-The inaugural meeting of the group was held at the Authority's offices on December 16, 2002, was very successful.
-Planning for the next (and future meetings) continues.
+The group has met twice with the next meeting being scheduled for December 2003.